maziac/DeZog/documentation/Migration.md

 From migration point of view: If you've added '-addexpr' or '-delexpr' to the "commandsAfterLaunch" section of your launch.json file, you would have to remve them.

+## Unit tests

+The UNITTEST_INITIALIZE macro is now executed not only once for all unit tests but before each single unit test.

+You can setup now more than one unit test configuration in teh launch.json.

 # Migrate from DeZog 2.2 to DeZog 2.3